 The reported values in \cref{fig:misaligment} show the distortion per bit ($D_{\text{per-bit}}\downarrow$) for each of the quantization cases.
-Since the misalignments of different VQ methods happen in different bitrates (or codebook sizes), it is not fair to report the ordinary distortion for each of the quantization cases.
-Because, smaller codebook sizes result in higher amounts of distortion.
-Therefore, for quantitative evaluation of quantization cases in \cref{fig:misaligment}, we measure $D_{\text{per-bit}}$ metric that measures how much distortion remains per bit. $D_{\text{per-bit}}$ is computed as
+Since the misalignments of different VQ methods happen in different codebook sizes, it is not fair to report the ordinary distortion for each of the quantization cases.
+Because smaller codebook sizes result in higher amounts of distortion.
+Therefore, for quantitative evaluation of quantization cases in \cref{fig:misaligment}, we measure the $D_{\text{per-bit}}$ metric that measures how much distortion remains per bit. $D_{\text{per-bit}}$ is computed as

-where $D$ is the quantization distortion, $H(\mathcal{C})$ is entropy of the codebook index distribution, and $p_k$ refers to the empirical usage probability of the $k$-th codebook vector. $D_{\text{per-bit}}$ is a suitable and fair metric to use to compare the case of misalignments, as it reflects the distortion ($D$) mixed with the effective codebook usage ($H(\mathcal{C})$).
+where $D$ is the quantization distortion, $H(\mathcal{C})$ is entropy of the codebook index distribution, and $p_k$ refers to the empirical usage probability of the $k$-th codebook vector.
+Here, $N$ and $K$ refer to the number of distribution samples and the number of codewords, respectively. $D_{\text{per-bit}}$ is a suitable and fair metric to use to compare the case of misalignments, as it reflects the distortion ($D$) mixed with the effective codebook usage ($H(\mathcal{C})$).